-I was sitting between Psycho Dave and Irwin (so called for his safari-suit-coloured wardrobe), my biggest drinking mates.
+I was sitting between Psycho Dave and Doubles my biggest drinking mates back in the day.
 We were… smashed.

-It came up in conversation that I could only do twenty push-ups and Irwin was up me!
+It came up in conversation that I could only do twenty push-ups and Doubles was up me!
 Big time.

-Me – “You’re not exactly at your fighting-weight Irwin.
+Me – “You’re not exactly at your fighting-weight Doubles.
 How many could you do?”

-He thinks to himself, stands, stumbles and announces to everybody in La Hornswood:
+He thinks to himself, stands, stumbles and announces to everybody in La Hornswood – “I CAN DO FIFTY!
+AND I’M WILLING TO BET.”

-Irwin – “I CAN.
-MY SISTER CAN DO TWENTY.”
+Doubles – “I CAN.
+MY SISTER CAN DO MORE THAN YOUR TWENTY.”

 Me – “I know your sister!”

-Irwin – “MY OLD MUM HASN’T DONE MORE THAN THIRTY SINCE HER HIP REPLACEMENT EVERYBODY, BUT SHE’S TRYING TO GET HER NUMBERS UP AGAIN.”
+Doubles – “MY OLD MUM HASN’T DONE MORE THAN THIRTY SINCE HER HIP REPLACEMENT, BUT SHE’S TRYING TO GET HER NUMBERS UP AGAIN.”
 He pointed right in my face.
-“HE’S AFRAID TO BET.
+“COOL HAND’S AFRAID TO BET.
 CRAVEN AND SOFT.”

-My wife looked angry as hell that we were making such a scene.
-She mouthed “DON’T” to me.
-Irwin was wearing me down.
+My wife looking angry as hell that we were making such a scene, mouthed “DON’T” to me.
+But Doubles was wearing me down.

-Irwin – “I REMEMBER ONLY BEING ABLE TO DO TWENTY, OF COURSE I WAS WATCHING H.R.
-PUFFIN STUFF AT THE TIME.
-I HEAR A LOT OF OVERWEIGHT WOMEN CAN ONLY DO TWENTY.”
+Doubles – “I REMEMBER ONLY BEING ABLE TO DO TWENTY, OF COURSE I WAS WATCHING H.R.
+PUFFIN STUFF AT THE TIME.”

 I tried to ignore him, but he was yelling to the whole restaurant.